From Guitar to Ukulele

 OK.
 Get ready to take the easiest possible route to get you playing uke.
 Let's transpose some ukulele chord charts.
 After we do, ukulele chords will make perfect sense.

 Transposing chords automatically

 Here's the trick.
 If you transpose the chords of any ukulele chord chart you can play ukulele as if it was a guitar, except of course you have two less strings, and many previously untenable chords are now manageable.

-NOTE: This article is unfinished. sorry, but I got side tracked.
+NOTE: This article is unfinished.
+Sorry, but I've been sidetracked.
 Feel free to read on, but I don't guarantee coherency or logical flow.
 This is basically a first draft.